|Scientific Name||Polygonum persicaria (L.)Small|

 Fertile, nitrogen-rich, friable, well-aerated soils.

 P. persicaria is a serious agricultural weed in many temperate regions.
 It greatly reduces yield and interferes with combine harvesting.
-Redshank produces many seeds in wet seasons.
+Seed production is stimulated by wet conditions.

 Integrated Crop Management

-A combination of preventive, physical and chemical control methods may reduce P. persicaria.
+A combination of preventive, physical and chemical control methods may reduce P. persicaria development.

-It is important to use herbicides with different modes of actions in order to avoid resistant weed populations.
+It is important to rotate modes of actions in order to avoid resistant weed populations.

 Choose directly from Category